 23 Jul Newport Car Museum’s Gift Shop is Hidden Gem

 The Newport Car Museum Gift Shop in Portsmouth, R.I. does not require an admission ticket to the Museum in order for a visitor to shop there; however, there is a suggested offering to be made at the door – that of a great big smile.
-Among the Gift Shop’s car-related treasures are die-cast cars, books, T-shirts and jewelry, while regionally-appropriate gift items range from lobster platters to stuffed sharks and seemingly have been curated to make people laugh or, at the very least, forget about the outside world for a while.
+Among the Gift Shop’s car-related treasures are wall art, die-cast cars, puzzles, books, T-shirts, belts, wallets, and a wide variety of car-themed novelty items for both adults and kids.
+In addition, regionally-appropriate gift items range from lobster platters to stuffed sharks and seemingly have been curated to make people laugh or, at the very least, forget about the outside world for a while.

 “The shop has SO MANY cool things,” said repeat customer Christina Levitan of Nashua, New Hampshire.
 “Seriously, there’s something there for everyone!
 I’m a huge fan of the Buckle Down collection.”
 (Buckle Down makes high-quality SeatBelt belts and cutting-edge buckles and wallets, among other things.)